 - Other complications may affect the quality of your sperm

 If you are considering a vasectomy reversal, you should book a consultation to discuss treatment with a Urologist.
 They will discuss your needs and be able to advise you on what to expect, including the possibility of any complications, as well as any alternative methods for conceiving that you may wish to consider.
-Our urology team will be very happy to discuss the alternatives with you and direct you to the appropriate service.
+The urology team will be very happy to discuss the alternatives with you and direct you to the appropriate service.